aspose-drawing/aspose-drawing-probe/alternative_to_system_drawing_with_aspose.md

 ---
-title: Aspose.Drawing.Common as an alternative to System.Drawing.Common 2D graphics engine for .NET
+title: Aspose.Drawing.Common API as an alternative to System.Drawing.Common for 2D graphics engine for .NET
 description: Alt draw pictures with Aspose.Drawing.Common C# API for image drawing.
 Cross platform drawing library for support 2D drawing including drawing lines, drawing shapes and bezier curves.
 Using affine transformation, anti-aliasing lines and shapes.
 Rendering text with different styles and fonts.
 keywords: [
 drawing pictures,